 But the options certainly do not end there.
-You can get that same sandwich on a bagel, swap out the eggs for egg whites, get extra bacon, or swap out the American cheese for a different type of cheese.
+You can order a breakfast sandwich with chicken, swap out the eggs for egg whites, get extra bacon, or swap out the American cheese for a different type of cheese.

 If you’re ordering everything as-is, you can see that the most bang for your buck (bucks meaning calories, in this case) is the Egg White Grill.

 290 Calories, 7g Fat, 31g Carbs, 27g Protein

 If you want to keep the calories low and the protein high, the Egg White Grill is a great option for breakfast.
 It has grilled chicken, egg whites, and American cheese on a English muffin.

 If you want to pair it with a low-calorie side, you can add a fruit cup for an additional 60 calories.

 Highest Calorie Breakfast Sandwich: Hash Brown Scramble Burrito

 700 Calories, 40g Fat, 51g Carbs, 34g Protein

 The breakfast burrito will provide the most calories at 700 total.
 This burrito not only contains eggs and monterey jack cheese, but also contains nuggets and crispy hash browns.

 You have the option of ordering this same burrito without hash browns, and swapping the nuggets for a grilled filet, which will bring the total calories all the way down to 500.